mattrajca/pymessage-lite/README.md

 The contents of these tables should be fairly self-explanatory.

-- `attachment` keeps track of any attachments sent, including paths to where they are stored locally as well as their file format.
+- `attachment` keeps track of any attachments (files, images, audio clips) sent or received, including paths to where they are stored locally as well as their file format.
-- `handle` keeps track of all known recipients (people you previously exchanged iMessages with).
+- `handle` keeps track of all known recipients (people with whom you previously exchanged iMessages).
 - `chat` keeps track of your conversation threads.
 - `message` keeps track of all messages along with their text contents, date, and the ID of the recipient.